-Body Mass Index Formula… what the heck is that?

 -Over 40 bmi indicates morbid obesity.

-See Frankie's story concerning the risks of obesity.
+See Frankie's story about the risks of obesity.

 -Jen is actually only 6 pounds above her 25 Bmi Formula limit, and would be at her ideal weight between around 109 - 144 lbs, depending on her size and build.